Skip to content

 Problem

-A hair-care chain needed to standardize scalp diagnosis across its outlets and reduce its dependence on scarce trichologists in order to scale.
-Objective scalp measurement — hair and follicle density — is impractical to do manually, so in practice it was either skipped or bottlenecked on a few experts.
+A hair-care chain wanted every customer to get the same quality of scalp consultation at every outlet — hard when diagnosis depends on a handful of scarce trichologists.
+Objective, quantitative scalp diagnosis — grounded in hair and follicle density — is impractical to do manually, so in practice it was either skipped or bottlenecked on those few experts.

 Approach

-Multi-tenant SaaS (DDD, FastAPI, PostgreSQL), PyTorch → ONNX CPU inference, Stripe & Twilio, Docker + CI/CD
+Multi-tenant SaaS (FastAPI, PostgreSQL), React PWA client, PyTorch → ONNX, CVAT + W&B ML pipeline, Stripe & Twilio, Docker + CI/CD

 My role